Back to blog

 • Editor + agent in the loop.
 I keep an agentic coding assistant attached to the repo so it can read the actual source, run commands, and propose diffs I review before they land.

 • Project memory.
 A CLAUDE.md at the repo root documents the architecture, the commands, and the conventions.
-This is the single biggest quality lever.
+This is the single biggest quality lever — the agent stops guessing once it can read how the project really works.

 • Everything containerized.
 Postgres, the API and the frontend all come up with one docker compose up, so the agent (and I) can verify changes end-to-end.